Date and Time: Wednesday, May 16, 2018 at 2:00 PM

 There will be a registered nurse and campus security aides on duty during the ceremony should anyone need medical attention.
 The nurse will be backstage, near the North Gate entrance.

 Other Important Instructions

 The Greek Theatre gates will open at 1:00 p.m. and the ceremony will start promptly at 2:00 pm.

-GRADUATING STUDENTS, PLEASE ARRIVE AT THE GREEK THEATER ON THURSDAY, MAY 18, 2017, AT 1:00 PM IN ROBE AND READY TO GO.
-Students in participating should congregate in the backstage area at 1:00 pm, guest should find their seats.
+GRADUATING STUDENTS, PLEASE ARRIVE AT THE GREEK THEATER ON WEDNESDAY, MAY 16, 2018, AT 1:00 PM IN ROBE AND READY TO GO.
+Students participating should congregate in the backstage area at 1:00 pm.
+Guests should find their seats.

 You will then be given a color coded index card on which to print your first and last name.
 If pronunciation is a concern, it should be spelled phonetically on the card.
 You will also be given directions regarding the processional and scroll presentation part of the ceremony by Student Services Staff who will guide you.

 Although we cannot guarantee that you will be able to sit near your friends, your chances of sitting beside them are greatly increased if you are next to each other in the same line backstage (in other words, ask for a card that is the same color as those of your friends).